FAMU-CIS-Library/CISMOLibrary/README.md

 - **Mobile:** Uses push notifications to remind students when their book rentals are due and requires real time data on which books are available or checked out.
 - **Story:** As students come to the academic advisor to rent books, instead of having to check in a old folder full of papers with students that graduated years ago, they can search digitally for valid students and the book(s) that want to be requested as well.
 - **Market:** This app's user base would be students in the CIS department.
-- **Habit:** Thihs app would have students return as often as they need to rent/return books for the semester.
+- **Habit:** This app would have students return as often as they need to rent/return books for the semester.
 Ideally it'd be once or twice a week.
 - **Scope:** The scope of this project is to have a small set of users and a subset of the library books to "checkout" and "return" for this sprint.
 Having the capability to search, find, and checkout/return books to the library would be great to have, even with a small subset of the library.
 As the books increase, it's still just as simple to search and request books for rental.

 ## Product Spec